HARSHIT-SRIRAM/EduLab/README.md

-Now start the server by the terminal in vs code (PowerShell or bash or cmd)
+Now start the server by the terminal in vs code (PowerShell or bash or cmd) use this command to start it:
 ```
-use this command to start it:  npm start
+npm start
 ```

 Interaction
 >>> You can see HTTP files in the folder HTTP files where you can make the requests

-### for error
+### For errors
->firstly check the directory where you are
+> First check the directory where you are
 >
 >"yourlocalpaths" \EduLab\eventmanagementsystem
 >
->make sure you are in eventmanagementsystem and run npm install and npm start
+> Make sure you are in eventmanagementsystem and run npm install and npm start